Nate Solder: New York Giants

 On March 15, 2018, Solder signed a four-year, $62 million contract with the New York Giants with $35 million guaranteed, making him the highest-paid offensive lineman in the league at the time.
-He was named the Giants starting left tackle in 2018, starting all 16 games.
-However, Solder missed the playoffs for the first time in his 7-year career, as the Giants finished 5-11.
+Solder was named the Giants starting left tackle in 2018, starting all 16 games.
+However, he missed the playoffs for the first time in his seven-year career, as the Giants finished 5–11.

 On July 31, 2020, Solder announced he would opt out of the 2020 season due to the COVID-19 pandemic.
 He signed a new contract with the team after the season on March 17, 2021.

-On February 16, 2022, Solder’s contract automatically became voided, ending his tenure with the New York Giants.
+On February 16, 2022, Solder's contract automatically became voided, ending his tenure with the Giants.
+Solder would retire after leaving the team.

 NFL career statistics

 Personal life

 Solder is a Christian.
-Solder and his wife Lexi Allen were married in 2014.
+He and his wife, Lexi Allen, were married in 2014.
 She is from Southbury, Connecticut and won the NCAA Division II Women's Basketball Championship while playing guard at Southern Connecticut State University in 2007.
-The couple have two children, a son named Hudson and a daughter Charlie Grace.
+They have three children: Hudson, Charlie Grace, and Emerson.

-In 2015, when Hudson was three months old he was diagnosed with cancer, he has been undergoing treatment ever since, including surgery to remove tumors in 2019.
+In 2015, when Hudson was three months old, Solder was diagnosed with cancer.
+He has been undergoing treatment ever since, including surgery to remove tumors in 2019.

 Solder has been a supporter of Compassion International.
 In 2018, the Solder family donated to the organization to provide eight service centers in three countries.
-In 2020, Solder and his family donated $1 million to the organization.
+In 2020, he and his family donated $1 million to the organization.